 What You Need to Know

 Debt forgiveness occurs when a creditor agrees to write off all or part of a debt that you owe.
-For example, if you owed $10,000 and the creditor agrees to settle for $5,000, the creditor has forgiven $5,000 worth of debt.
+For example, if you owed $10,000, a bit higher than the average consumer, and the creditor agrees to settle for $5,000, the creditor has forgiven $5,000 worth of debt.

 Credit card issuers lose money when they forgive a debt.
 That makes them reluctant to forgive.
 They will sometimes make exceptions if they think the alternative to a settlement is writing the debt off completely.